charlesll/ViscoAG/README.md

 Details are provided in the article:

 Le Losq C., Neuville D. R. (2017) Molecular structure, configurational entropy and viscosity of silicate melts: link through the Adam and Gibbs theory of viscous flow.
-Journal of Non Cristalline Solids XX:XXX-XXX.
+Journal of Non Cristalline Solids 463:175-188.

+Until the *th of May, the article is available for free at: https://authors.elsevier.com/a/1UkW854fAxj9K

 # Installation